immcantation/immcantation/README.md

 Images are versioned through tags with images containing official releases denoted by meta-version numbers (eg, `1.0.0`).
 The `devel` tag denotes the latest development (unstabled) builds.
+The tag `latest` is not available.
+Images can be obtained with the command `docker pull immcantation/suite:<tag>`.

 ### Documentation